christophetd/Adaz/README.md

 - Windows Event Forwarding pre-configured
 - Audit policies pre-configured
-- Sysmon
+- Sysmon installed
-- Logs centralized in an Elasticsearch instance and can easily be queried from the Kibana UI
+- Logs centralized in an Elasticsearch instance which can easily be queried from the Kibana UI
-- Domain easily configurable via a high-level YAML configuration file
+- Domain easily configurable via YAML configuration file

 Here's an incomplete and biaised comparison with [DetectionLab](https://github.com/clong/DetectionLab):